openstack/oslo.log/doc/source/admin/advanced_config.rst

  Advanced Configuration Files
 ==============================

-The oslo.config options described in :doc:`/opts` make it easy to enable some default logging configuration behavior such as setting the default log level and output file.
+The oslo.config options described in :ref:`opts` make it easy to enable some default logging configuration behavior such as setting the default log level and output file.
 For more advanced configurations using translations or multiple output destinations oslo.log relies on